 Tips other than meals and hotels

-Travel to the pick up sites (flights, trains etc.)
+Travel to the pick-up sites (flights, trains etc.)

 What if I get sick or have an accident?

 Kayaking has some inherent risks.
 Sickness and accidents can spoil an otherwise enjoyable time and really wreck a budget.
 Therefore, you must have a comprehensive travel insurance policy.
-You must be covered against loss of baggage, illness, accidents, trip cancellation and the very unlikely necessity, of emergency medical evacuation.
-Please revise the claim process and inform us of the contact information when you sign on this expedition.
+You must be covered against loss of baggage, illness, accidents, trip cancellation, and the very unlikely necessity, of emergency medical evacuation.
+Please revise the claim process and inform us of the contact information when you sign on to this expedition.

 How much money should I bring?

 Remember that you must pay the balance of your trip cost in cash.
 We are usually working in a cash economy where we must pay everything in cash or suffer more elevated cost.
 This is the reason we need to be paid in cash.
-If you absolutely must pay my bank transfer we will provide our bank details and you will have to pay a 23% vat that will be added on your invoice.
+If you absolutely must pay by bank transfer we will provide our bank details and you will have to pay a 23% vat that will be added to your invoice.